boluwatifeda/comp423-course-notes/docs/tutorials/rust-setup.md

         Note that ```cargo build``` allows you to build your project once and then run it multiple times.
 It can be useful for performance-sensitive tasks as it allows you to inspect or manipulate the compiled output. ```cargo run``` streamlines the process by automatically handling both tasks, which is more convenient for regular development.

 ---
-### Key Concepts for Setting Up a DevContainer Project
+### Key Concepts for Setting Up a Dev Container Project

-DevContainer
+Dev Container
 : A configuration for containerized development environments in Visual Studio Code.
 It includes tools, dependencies, and settings.

 Docker